-where $\mathbf{W}_h\in R^{d\times d_h}$, $\mathbf{W}_t\in R^{d_h\times C}$, $\mathbf{W}_f\in R^{d_h\times C}$ are learnable parameters, and $d$ is the dimension of node features, $d_h$ is the dimension of hidden layer, and $C$ represents the number of classes.
 The aggregator function mainly integrates topology-based node representations and feature-based node representations.
 In practice, we primarily examined three aggregator functions: Attention aggregator, Mean-pooling aggregator and Max-pooling aggregator.
-Based on this module, node representations learning can capture information in two different spaces.
+Based on DPGNN, node representations learning can capture a large range of neighborhood information in two different spaces adaptively.